python4astronomers/python4astronomers/source/installation/python_install.rst

-  tar xvf ~/Downloads/install_examples.tar   # or wherever your browser puts downloads cd py4ast/install ls ipython -pylab
+  tar xvf ~/Downloads/install_examples.tar   # or wherever your browser puts downloads cd py4ast/install ls ipython --pylab

 .. tip::
    For all of the workshops you should always start Python using the command::

-     ipython -pylab  # (for Windows start the Pylab application)
+     ipython --pylab  # (for Windows start the Pylab application)

    This will automatically load all of the main plotting functions from `Matplotlib`_ (e.g. ``plot()``, ``hist()``, and many more) as well as common